-Are you committed to promoting and improving individual and community health practices?
-Do you want to share your knowledge with others?
-Plymouth State’s master’s in health education programs focus on the development and delivery of health education in schools, clinical and corporate settings, and community service organizations.
-A graduate degree in health education will prepare you for a career in teaching, counseling, or consulting in various health- and wellness-related fields.
+The Master of Education (MEd) in Health Education focuses on the development and delivery of educational services in schools, clinical and corporate settings, and community service organizations.
+A graduate degree in health education will prepare you for a career in teaching, counseling, or consulting in a variety of health and wellness related fields.

-Please note that you must hold a bachelor’s degree in the biological sciences or a liberal arts degree with a concentration in the sciences, health education, physical education, or nursing to enroll in this graduate program.
-College-level coursework or the equivalent in human anatomy, physiology, and psychology are also required.
+Applicants for this degree must hold a baccalaureate degree in the biological sciences with a concentration in the sciences, health education, physical education, or nursing.
+Coursework in human anatomy,physiology, and psychology are necessary prerequisites for all content courses.

 - Master’s Core Component – 9 credits